CapitalRise Review

 The 4thWay PLUS Ratings are calculated using objective criteria that can be measured and improved on over time, although no rating system is perfect.
 Read more about the 4thWay® PLUS Ratings.

 *Commission, fees and impartial research: our service is free to you.
 4thWay shows dozens of P2P lending accounts in our accurate comparison tables and we add new ones as they make it through our listing process.
-We receive compensation from CapitalRise and other P2P lending companies not mentioned above either when you click through from our website and open accounts with them, or to cover the costs of conducting our calculated stress tests and ratings assessments.
+We receive compensation from CapitalRise and other P2P lending companies not mentioned above either when you click through from our website and open accounts with them, or when you make an investment, or to cover the costs of conducting our calculated stress tests and ratings assessments.
 We vigorously ensure that this doesn't affect our editorial independence.
 Read How we earn money fairly with your help.